Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### NOAA POES

-> ***!!!WARNING!!!*** - Following a statement from NOAA, both NOAA POES satellites are now pending ***DECOMMISSIONING*** - NOAA 15 12/08/2025 and NOAA 19 19/08/2025.
-There is a chance of the satellites being transferred to USSF, but a permanent shutdown is probable.
+> ***!!!WARNING!!!*** - Following a statement from NOAA, all NOAA POES satellites are now pending ***DECOMMISSIONING*** - NOAA 15 was meant to be decommissioned on 12/08/2025 but was pushed back a week, pending issues with NOAA 19.
+Decommissioning is planned on the week of 18/08/2025.
 Stay posted [here](https://www.ospo.noaa.gov/operations/messages.html)

-- These are the same as VHF: **NOAA 15 and 19**.
+- This is the same as VHF: **NOAA 15 and 19**.
-- Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels at a 1.1 km/px resolution as well as some more data (Refer to the hyperlink)
+- Has a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels at a 1.1 km/px resolution as well as some more data (Refer to the hyperlink)
 - The broadcast features a very strong carrier wave making it very easy to track
 - Full resolution sample imagery:
     - [NOAA Natural color](https://sat-archive.cpt-dingus.cc/L-band/NOAA%20POES//avhrr_3_2024-12-01_10-13-04Z_NOAA%20Natural%20Color.png)